 Paul Howes, KPMG Head of Asset & Wealth Management, said: “Despite the increased volatility in the market and greater competitive pressures, the superannuation industry continued to deliver strong outcomes for members overall.
 But with the Royal Commission Final Report released in the current financial year, it is likely that the trends identified in our review, particularly between the Retail and Industry Fund sectors, will be exacerbated, driving materially different growth rates across these sectors.

-“We also see an acceleration in mergers in the sector – last year we predicted that the number of funds would halve over the next decade, but we now believe this will be nearer to five years than ten.
+“We also see an acceleration in mergers in the sector – last year we predicted that the number of funds would halve over the next decade, but we now believe this will be nearer to 5 years than 10.
 Greater regulatory obligations, plus issues such as a continued increases in operating costs, and ongoing uplift in churn out of funds placing further pressure on many fund’s business models, is driving consolidation.”

 From a cashflow perspective, the majority of the Top 10 performers are from the Industry Fund sector.
-AustralianSuper maintained the strongest net cashflow position, with $8.0b in net flows, followed closely by Sunsuper, HostPlus and Equipsuper, with both Sunsuper and Equipsuper achieving large inflows through merger activity during the year.
+AustralianSuper maintained the strongest net cashflow position, with $8.0 billion in net flows, followed closely by Sunsuper, HostPlus and Equipsuper, with both Sunsuper and Equipsuper achieving large inflows through merger activity during the year.
 By contrast, nine of the bottom 10 funds in terms of net cashflow emanated from the Retail Fund sector.

 In terms of consolidation pressures, the report identifies the recent Protecting Your Super Package bill as a particular motivator for funds to consider their strategic options to ensure they remain viable into the future.
 The collective impact of the removal of low balance inactive accounts, the ban on exit fees and the capping of administration and investment fees, together with the continued downward trend in membership and the unyielding growth in outflows, is expected to put upward pressure on fund operating costs (particularly for funds operating on a member fee only basis).